Contact us today to start attracting more patients! 310 879 8003

 Perplexity refers to the randomness of the text’s word choice, while burstiness compares this factor across sentences.

-Our data indicate that existing AI-writing detection tools have different detection accuracies.
+Our data indicate that existing AI-writing detection tools have different detection accuracy rates.

 These results suggest that even high AI content percentage scores may only sometimes mean that the text’s author is an AI.

 Suppose you are an educator.
-In that case, you should use AI content detection software to provide feedback to your students instead of just focusing on penalizing plagiarized submissions.
+In that case, you should use AI content detection software to provide feedback to your students instead of just focusing on penalizing plagiarized content.

 Even though current AI-writing detection tools are imperfect, any writer hoping to pass off an AI writer’s work as their own could be exposed as detection tools become accurate.